SantaLauk/santalauk.github.io/_posts/2026-06-22-ai-and-cybersecurity-europes-growing-reckoning.md

 ### Sources

+## Sources

-ENISA.
-ENISA Threat Landscape 2025.
+* ENISA. *ENISA Threat Landscape 2025*.
 European Union Agency for Cybersecurity, 1 October 2025.
-ENISA.
-NIS Investments 2025.
+* ENISA. *NIS Investments 2025*.
 European Union Agency for Cybersecurity, 8 December 2025.
-ENISA.
-Report on the State of Cybersecurity in the Union.
+* ENISA. *Report on the State of Cybersecurity in the Union*.
 European Union Agency for Cybersecurity, 3 December 2024.
-European Commission.
-Regulation (EU) 2024/1689 of the European Parliament and of the Council laying down harmonised rules on Artificial Intelligence (EU AI Act).
-Official Journal of the European Union, 12 July 2024.
+* European Commission. *Regulation (EU) 2024/1689 of the European Parliament and of the Council laying down harmonised rules on Artificial Intelligence (EU AI Act).* Official Journal of the European Union, 12 July 2024.
-European Commission.
-Directive (EU) 2022/2555 of the European Parliament and of the Council on measures for a high common level of cybersecurity across the Union (NIS2 Directive).
-Official Journal of the European Union, 27 December 2022.
+* European Commission. *Directive (EU) 2022/2555 of the European Parliament and of the Council on measures for a high common level of cybersecurity across the Union (NIS2 Directive).* Official Journal of the European Union, 27 December 2022.
-European Commission.
-Communication on a Cybersecurity Skills Academy, COM(2023) 207.
-18 April 2023.
+* European Commission. *Communication on a Cybersecurity Skills Academy, COM(2023) 207.* 18 April 2023.
-European Commission.
-Regulation (EU) 2025/38 of the European Parliament and of the Council laying down measures to strengthen solidarity and capacities in the Union (EU Cyber Solidarity Act).
-19 December 2024, entered into force 4 February 2025.
+* European Commission. *Regulation (EU) 2025/38 of the European Parliament and of the Council laying down measures to strengthen solidarity and capacities in the Union (EU Cyber Solidarity Act).* 19 December 2024; entered into force 4 February 2025.
-World Economic Forum.
-Global Cybersecurity Outlook 2025.
-World Economic Forum, January 2025.
+* World Economic Forum. *Global Cybersecurity Outlook 2025*.
+January 2025.